 Nothing compares to the texture of fresh pasta.
 I guarantee you will feel a rare level of satisfaction and pride when you place a dish of homemade pasta on the table.
 Did I mention that it is so easy a 6 year old could make it?
 Don’t worry I won’t tell.
-Although pumpkin doesn’t come through in the flavor it does tint your final product a gorgeous soft orange shade.
-I love coloring pasta dough with natural foods.
-Check out this post if you want to see many more shades of pasta dough.

 This week we are sifting though boxes of memories and clearing out my Mother’s apartment.

 When we cleared my Aunt’s house in Denmark three years ago I found a letter I had written to her in August 1992.
 A time capsule of love and dreams and proof I have always been an odd duck.
 Since it mentions Pumpkin at the very end I thought I could slip it into this post.
 Feel free to skip to the recipe.

 Today was sunny, heavy; the light seemed to wash me more thoroughly than all those thunder storm showers.
 Somehow it was pouring autumn.

 The moon slept in the sky until noon.
 The cats played dead all day long.
 I poked them every hour or two to check.
 They are trying to lull me into a false sense of security.
 I had better watch my back.
 Plots and coups are resting on this hazy dusk.

 Maybe I just need something particularly salty smothered with Louisiana Hot Sauce.